ocbe-uio/imml/docs/auto_tutorials/retrieve_incomplete_vision_language.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 126-127
+GENERATED FROM PYTHON SOURCE LINES 127-128

 This is the content of the prediction.

 ..
-GENERATED FROM PYTHON SOURCE LINES 127-128
+GENERATED FROM PYTHON SOURCE LINES 128-129

 .. code-block:: Python